Leopold I of Belgium: Role in family affairs and the death of Louise

 Leopold with members of his family in June 1859.
 (Note: Left to right: Leopold's son Prince Philippe, Leopold's nephew Prince Albert, Leopold's great-niece Princess Alice, Leopold's great-nephew Prince Luís, Leopold's niece Queen Victoria (seated), Leopold's great-nephew Prince Edward, and Leopold.)

-As a member of the House of Saxe-Coburg and Gotha, Leopold was eager to his family's influence rise throughout Europe.
+As a member of the House of Saxe-Coburg and Gotha, Leopold was eager to see his family's influence rise throughout Europe.
 He skillfully used his family connections and marriages to protect Belgium from French ambitions and the threat of annexation by Napoleon III.
-Leopold supported the marriage of his nephew, Ferdinand, to the Queen of Portugal, Maria II, in 1836.
+Leopold supported the marriage of his nephew, Ferdinand, to the queen of Portugal, Maria II, in 1836.
 Portugal had a longstanding alliance with Great Britain and with his nephew now on the Portuguese throne jure uxoris, Leopold hoped it would bring Belgium and Britain closer.
 In 1840, Leopold's nephew, Albert, married his first cousin and Leopold's niece, Queen Victoria, thus cementing Anglo-Belgian ties.
 In 1843, Leopold's nephew, Prince August of Saxe-Coburg and Gotha, married Louise's sister, Princess Clémentine of Orléans, thus again uniting the two royal houses.
 Though Leopold had influenced all these royal marriages, he was not always as successful.
 In 1846, August's brother, Prince Leopold of Saxe-Coburg and Gotha, failed to marry Isabella II of Spain.

 Meanwhile, in France in 1850, Louise had caught a cold while attending a ceremony commemorating her recently deceased father.
 Though medical experts did not seem concerned, Louise died prematurely on 11 October 1850, aged 38.
 It was the second time Leopold was widowed and he became deeply saddened by this.

 For eighteen years, and more, Louise was a true friend and it is truly impossible to get an exact idea of her love and devotion. [...]
 It is an enormous loss, because our friendship was frankly cordial and it was never disturbed, for eighteen years, even if only for a moment.